by Daniela Dandes

 You can write, edit, and have others feedback your piece with just a couple of clicks, on desktop, tablet and mobile.
 The flexibility of the app is what recommends it the most, especially for people that are on the move.

-Pro tip: There are so many to mention when it comes to Google Docs.
+Pro tip: There are so many things worth mentioning when it comes to Google Docs.
 You can start out with these 25 useful tips and see magic happen.

 If you need something saved or ready to be shared, then Dropbox is your go-to app.
 Dropbox works across any device, online or offline and lets you store files, regardless of their size (which makes it convenient for the more bulky Master’s applications).
 Just like Google Docs, you can also collaborate with others in your folder or on specific documents.
 Dropbox currently has 500 million users worldwide and hosts more than 1.2 billion files on its platform.